(page revised 14 September 2014)

-There are also three very minor toll bridges -
+There are also two very minor toll bridges -

 On the Penmaenpool Bridge across the Afon Mawddach near Dolgellau.
 The toll for cars is 60 pence and the bridge seems to have escaped from a troll tale as it consists of rattling wooden planks and has a 5mph speed limit.